1391819/kdrama-dash/README.md

 ## About

 A web application to discover and search for Korean TV series.
 Built using React and Flask.
-All the data was taken from TMDB's API and pre-processed using EDA techniques on Kaggle's notebooks.
+All the data was taken from TMDB's API and pre-processed initially on Kaggle's notebooks.

 During its development, additional resources were created: a public [Kaggle dataset](https://www.kaggle.com/datasets/robertonacu/tmdb-kdramas-2022) and various scripts used to pre-process the data from TMDB's API (i.e., improved usability in case we'd want to transfer the local data to a cloud database).